The Harry Gentle Visiting Fellowships at Griffith University

 Our aim is to offer an online portal of interactive resources, research publications, commentaries and research aids to facilitate access to published and unpublished information for this period, an era of important intercultural encounters.
 We seek to document particularly the lives and experiences of those persons, groups and organisations that have not been the subject of historical investigation.
 We acknowledge the diverse people, groups and claims on country that made up the early colonial period, including Indigenous diplomats, resisters, interpreters and guides, convicts and free-born, shipwreck survivors and settlers, religious and military – the whole range of contributors to a new era.

-Three Fellowships are available for commencement in December 2021.
-We offer shared office space, staff access to Griffith University resources and the growing digital resources of the Harry Gentle Resource Centre.
+Visiting Fellows are offered shared office space, staff access to Griffith University resources and the growing digital resources of the Harry Gentle Resource Centre.
 An honorarium of $7,500 is attached to each Visiting Fellowship.
 The duration of the Fellowship is flexible up to a period of one year.

 The Harry Gentle Resource Centre is located within the Griffith Centre for Social and Cultural Research, and Visiting Fellows will have the opportunity to engage in the Centre’s research events and culture.
 A Visiting Fellow will be asked to present a public lecture towards the end of their tenure and to contribute to our publication output in print and digital forms.
 We also expect Visiting Fellows to submit an interim report on their progress and a final report on outcomes at the conclusion of the fellowship.